Green Beret charged with murder urges military to dismiss case

 Breaking News Emails

-WASHINGTON - A decorated Green Beret charged with committing premeditated murder while deployed in Afghanistan has requested the U.S. Army dismiss his case, accusing the military's justice system of "questionable conduct" and manipulating evidence against him.
+WASHINGTON — A decorated Green Beret charged with committing premeditated murder while deployed in Afghanistan has asked the Army dismiss his case, accusing the military's justice system of "questionable conduct" and manipulating evidence against him.

-Army Maj.
-Mathew L. Golsteyn, in a letter Friday to the commanding general of the U.S. Army Special Operations Aviation Command, wrote that the handling of his case has been "a miscarriage of justice."
+Maj.
+Mathew L. Golsteyn, in a letter Friday to the commanding general of the Army Special Operations Aviation Command, wrote that the handling of his case has been "a miscarriage of justice."

 "There is no question that the charge of premeditated murder grossly misrepresents my conduct in Afghanistan and exposes me to the death penalty for serving this nation in accordance with the requirements of my mission," Golsteyn wrote.
 "The military justice system has been compromised in my case."